benweidig/okapi/README.md

 ## Caveats

 - Changesets are script-based, not easily usable for different DBs
-- Only sqlite3 and mysql built-in so far
+- Only sqlite3, mysql and postrgres built-in so far
 - Not battle-tested
 - Whitespace ignorance isn't perfect, e.g. `SOME_SQL ( COLUMN )` != `SOME_SQL (COLUMN)`.